bibikovilya/empty-state/src/examples/SubscriberList/README.md

 Simple table component.

 Props:
-- headers: array of strings for table header;
+- headers: an array of strings for the table header;
-- rows: array of objects for table body.
+- rows: an array of objects for table body.

 ```
 <SubscriberList